Hemank-thakur/Leet_Profile_Metric/README.md

 # Leet_Profile_Metric
 LeetMetric is a web app that lets LeetCode users view their progress across easy, medium, and hard problem categories.
 By entering a username, users can see their stats through interactive progress bars and cards.
 Built with HTML, CSS, and JavaScript.

+here we have used https://leetcode.com/graphql/:1 to take the data of leetcode users.

 **HOW TO USE IT:**